MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

 ### c: Model Output
 ---
 I tried various combinations of FCNs with increasingly deeper layers to achieve the required final score > 0.40.
+During early investigations on model performance I noticed a few things that drove me to my architectures and hyperparamters used for further analysis.

+ - training and validation tended to diverge after 20 epochs -> I chose to stop my models at 20 epochs
+ - a higher learning rate with 20 epochs seemed to work better -> I chose 0.01
+ - the models performed better when the middle 1x1 conv layer was smaller rather than larger
+ - I needed to find the balance between too few layers and too many layers -> I chose to try out 1 to 5 enc/dec layers.
+ - multiple separable convolution layers in the decoder block seemed to work better -> I tried out 1 to 3 layers for each model.

+Below are the models I set up for analysis.
+For each model I included 3 scenarios with 1, 2, or 3 separable convolution layers in the decoder block for a total of 15 total model runs.
+For my model runs I used the original training and validation data provided.

       Model 1        Model 2        Model 3        Model 4         Model 5
       ------------   ------------   ------------   -------------   -------------
       Inputs         Inputs         Inputs         Inputs          Inputs